 When you use Keyword Planner to get historical metrics for your keywords or campaigns, you'll see detailed statistics in a table that can help you select keywords to use in your campaign.
-Keep in mind that forecasts take bid, budget, seasonality, and other factors into account, while historical metrics do not.
+Bear in mind that forecasts take bid, budget, seasonality and other factors into account, while historical metrics don't.

 What your historical metrics mean

-- Competition: The number of advertisers that showed on each keyword relative to all keywords across Google.
-Note that this data is specific to the location and Search Network targeting that you've selected.
-In the Competition column, you can see whether the competition for a keyword is low, medium, or high.
+- Competition: The number of advertisers that showed on each keyword, relative to all keywords across Google.
+Note: This data is specific to the location and Search Network targeting that you've selected.
+In the Competition column, you can see whether the competition for a keyword is low, medium or high.

-- Ad impression share: The number of impressions you've received divided by the total number of searches for the location and network you’re targeting that matched the keyword exactly in the last calendar month.
-Keep in mind that the ad impression share column in Keyword Planner is different than the impression share and exact match impression share columns in campaign management, which are based on the number of impressions you were eligible to receive for a keyword.
+- Ad impression share: The number of impressions that you've received divided by the total number of searches for the location and network that you’re targeting that matched the keyword exactly in the last calendar month.
+Bear in mind that the ad impression share column in Keyword Planner is different from the impression share and exact match impression share columns in campaign management, which are based on the number of impressions that you were eligible to receive for a keyword.
 In Keyword Planner, ad impression share is based on the search volume for that exact keyword.
-When you see a dash (-) in the ad impression share column, that means we don’t have enough data to calculate this number.
+When you see a dash (–) in the ad impression share column, this means that we don’t have enough data to calculate this number.

 Note: How to see organic data

-To see your organic impression share and organic average position, you need to have a Search Console account for your website and link that Search Console account to your AdWords account.
-Learn how to link Search Console to AdWords
+To see your organic impression share and organic average position, you need to have a Search Console account for your website and link that Search Console account to your Google Ads account.
+Learn how to link Search Console to Google Ads

-Things to keep in mind about your historical metrics
+Things to bear in mind about your historical metrics

 - Your search volume statistics are rounded.
 This means that when you get keyword ideas for multiple locations, the search volumes might not add up as you'd expect.

 - Keyword forecasts can help you determine your estimated performance.
-Your forecasted impressions take your bid, budget, seasonality, and historical ad quality into account, but your search volume statistics don’t.
-Also, your search volume is determined only for exact keyword matches, while your estimated impressions are based on your selected match types.
+Your forecasted impressions take your bid, budget, seasonality and historical ad quality into account, but your search volume statistics don’t.
+Also, your search volume is determined only for exact keyword matches, whilst your estimated impressions are based on your selected match types.

 What your keyword forecasts mean

-- Cost: The average amount you might spend per day for this keyword.
+- Cost: The average amount that you might spend per day for this keyword.

 - Impressions: How often your ad might show in a day.
 An impression is counted each time an ad is shown on a search results page.

-- Average cost-per-click ("Avg.
+- Average cost per click ("Avg.
 CPC"): The average amount you might pay for a click.
-We automatically adjust the final amount you're charged for a click, which is known as your actual cost-per-click (actual CPC), so you pay only one cent more than the minimum amount required to keep your ad's position.
+We automatically adjust the final amount you're charged for a click, which is known as your actual cost per click (actual CPC), so that you pay only one pence more than the minimum amount required to keep your ad's position.
 Therefore, the displayed amount may be lower than the overall cost forecast range for all keywords, or the CPC bid already in place for your ad group.